-You make a change if aren’t aware that an issue exists in the first place.
+How can you make a change if you aren’t aware that an issue exists in the first place?

 For example, you want to lose 10 pounds for an upcoming high school reunion.
 However, unless you change your diet or exercise routine, the scale isn’t going to budge.